Registration opens: November 2022

 Slide Photo 1 : © Anders-Wester Goteborg & Co Slide Photo 2 : © Per-Pixel-Petersson-imagebank Sweden Slide Photo 3 : © Per Pixel Petersson Göteborg & Co

-Dear colleagues, it is an honor for the Swedish National Committee of ICOLD, SwedCOLD, to extend an invitation to host the 91st ICOLD Annual Meeting Gothenburg in June 2023.
+Dear colleagues, it is an honor for the Swedish National Committee of ICOLD, SwedCOLD, to invite you to attend the 91st ICOLD Annual Meeting in Gothenburg, June 2023.

 Since the foundation of ICOLD SwedCOLD has successfully hosted three ICOLD events; the first Congress in 1933, the third Congress in 1948 and the Annual Meeting in 1981.
 The relationship between ICOLD and the Swedish hydropower and mining industries has always been important to us, and has provided a good international base for our work.
 In Sweden this is of special importance as the hydropower provides close to 50 % of all electricity in the country, and the mining industry is considered to be strategically important and the prerequisite for many of the other industrial activities in the country.

 In Sweden there are an estimated 10,000 dams of varying size and age.

 Dam constructions for various purposes have been of great importance for the development of the country in the past centuries.
 The use of dams for regulation and use of the power of the water started during the Middle Ages, in mills for grinding grain, sawing timber and in draining mines and hoisting up ore.
 During the 17th and 18th centuries, dams played a major role in the development of iron production.